jackgray/narc_arch/docs/source/orchestration.rst

 XNAT for new exams to download, and then can launch any number of processes from there.
 The artifacts can be passed as the input(s) for other services.
-For instance, a change to the session manifest for a project tanother docker service that downloads and organizes the data, the successful completion of which could trigger yet another event, such as fmriprep, with artifacts
+For instance, a change to the session manifest for a project triggers another Docker service that downloads and organizes the data, the successful completion of which could trigger yet another event, such as fmriprep, with artifacts
-passed to any stage
+being passed to any further stages.
+Notifications via Slack, Email, etc. can be seamlessly added for any event.